i-look-like-tintin/TCExplorer/README.md

 - Add a button to show ‘ensemble mean’

 - Add a button to show land-fall locations.
 Display purely land-fall spots – no tracks.
 Be able to select the time.
-Have different coloured dots for land-fall location to show cyclone intensity upon landfall.  <-- In progress - May
+Have different coloured dots for land-fall location to show cyclone intensity upon landfall.  <-- In progress - Olivia

 - Intensity – highest intensity, filter by intensity levels.